 Sacha joined Watsi on February 1st, 2015.
 Two years ago, Sacha joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Sacha's most recent donation supported Elkana, a cheerful farmer and expecting father from Kenya, to fund fracture repair surgery so he can walk again and return to providing for his family.
+Sacha's most recent donation supported Brian, a 10-year-old boy from Kenya, to treat his clubfoot so he can run and play.

 Elkana is a cheerful and friendly man from Kenya.
 He is the fourth born in a family of seven.
 He attended school up until class seven but had to end his studies due to financial constraints.
 He now works as a farmer and has a small piece of land on which he plants maize and potatoes, primarily to feed him and his family.
 To earn money, he works as a casual laborer, working on people's farms, as well as doing work such as clearing bushes and carrying loads.
 Until now, his wife has worked alongside him, but she has stopped working because she is currently pregnant.
 On July 16th, Elkana was brought to our medical partner's care center after being involved in a road traffic accident involving a lorry, or large truck, and a tractor.
 This accident left many people injured, including Elkana.
 He experienced a fracture of his left femur and is now experiencing pain.
 He is also unable to walk or stand.
 Without treatment, he will not be able to return to work and provide for his family.
 Fortunately, surgeons at our medical partner can help.
 On July 19th, Elkana will undergo a fracture repair procedure, called an open reduction and internal fixation.
 After surgery, he will be able to use his leg again, return to work, and continue providing for his family.
 Now, our medical partner, African Mission Healthcare Foundation, is requesting $1,145 to fund this procedure.
 Elkana shares, ”My family depends on me for their daily needs, so it is really difficult for them.
 Kindly help me so that I may lead a normal life once again.”